-- Salvage Corvette - Highest capture speed in the game.
-They can sneak amidst during the chaos and rapidly seize key enemy ships to turn the tide of battle, but will be quickly destroyed if discovered.
+- Salvage Corvette - The Taiidan Salvage Corvette has the highest capture speed out of all infiltration units in the game.
+They can sneak in amidst the chaos and rapidly seize key enemy ships to turn the tide of battle.

-- Defense Field Frigate - Reduces the accuracy of nearby enemy units.
+- Defense Field Frigate - Reduces the accuracy of nearby enemy units by ~20%.
 Effect stacks (2 max).
 Also acts as a mobile hyperspace inhibitor.
 Another unit to build and keep near your active fleets.